Hazel Keener

-picture actress from Fairbury, Illinois.
-She was raised in Davenport, Iowa.
+picture actress, primarily in silent film, during the 1920s.

-Keener won a national beauty contest sponsored by the Chicago Tribune and used her success to begin a film career in Hollywood.
-She was a blonde, in height, 128 lb, with a slender, athletic build.
-Her hair was chestnut brown and she had gray eyes.
+Early life and career

-Career
+Born in Fairbury, Illinois and raised in Davenport, Iowa, Keenan attended Lincoln School.

-In 1923, Keener was selected as the prettiest woman in the motion picture capital, Hollywood.
-Miss Hollywood was chosen at the annual musical comedy fete given by Hollywood painters, sculptors, writers, and composers.
+Keener won a national beauty contest sponsored by the Chicago Tribune and used her success to begin her film career.
+In 1923, Keener was selected as "Miss Hollywood" at the annual musical comedy fete put on by Hollywood artists.
 As tribute to Miss Keener's beauty, her bust was sculpted by sculptor Finn Haaken Frolich for the Norse club.
-She was a 1924 WAMPAS Baby Star, chosen among young actresses destined for stardom.
+She was a 1924 WAMPAS Baby Star.

-Her acting career endured from 1922 through 1956.
-Her first role of importance came in the Harold Lloyd comedy, The Freshman (1925).
-Hazel played the second feminine lead.
-She was active as an actress in the late 1920s with roles in movies like The Gingham Girl (1927), Whispering Sage (1927), The Silent Partner (1927), and Vanishing Hoofs (1926).
+Her acting career ran from 1922 through 1956.
+She also had roles in movies such as The Freshman (1925), The Gingham Girl (1927), Whispering Sage (1927), The Silent Partner (1927), and Vanishing Hoofs (1926).

 In the 1930s, 1940s, and early 1950s, Keener had small parts in approximately twenty movies.
 She acted in television with roles in episodes of Judge Roy Bean (1956) and Hopalong Cassidy (1954).